alexanderneville/docs/maths/number-systems.md

 extended to write the negative numbers in the set of integers.

 The most simple system is _Sign-magnitude_ notation.
-Negative numbers are prefixed with a minus sign, eg $-37$.
-Natural numbers can also be written with a distinct positive sign, eg $+37$.
+Negative numbers are prefixed with a minus sign, e.g. $-37$.
+Natural numbers can also be written with a distinct positive sign, e.g. $+37$.
 If the sign is omitted, the number is assumed to be positive.
 Inversion is very easy using this notation, changing the sign is the only step.
 In a computer system, an additional bit is required to store the sign, making the range of possible integer values with $n$ bits
 $(-2^{n-1} \ldotp \ldotp 2^{n-1})$, with both $+0$ and $-0$ being
 stored.